spinecone/build-a-bot-workshop/write_unit_tests.md

 * If a sentence is longer than 140 characters, the bot will tweet up to 140 characters of it.
 * After tweeting, the bot will remove the text it just tweeted from the book file.

 You can run the tests with ```python3 tests.py```.
 However, depending on the changes you made to personalize your bot, these tests probably aren't valid anymore.
-Let's go over how these basic tests work, and you can change them to fit your bot.
+Let's go over how these basic tests work(ed), and you can change them to fit your bot.

 <img src="Screen Shot 2016-07-12 at 11.46.02 PM.png">
+Since we don't want testing to affect the actual book we're tweeting from, we use a temporary file that we create and destroy for every test.